 Ok, they say that first step to get past nervousness and fear is to own up to the issue.
 I am an introvert.
 I can feel overwhelmed in big rooms and large groups.
 Worse yet, the thought of walking into a room with 50 employers at tables with 500 other people in lines to speak to them is somewhat terrifying.
 Even extroverts who are reading this have to be wondering.
 How do I stand out?
 So here you go, five ways to rock your next career fair.

 So I am an introvert.
 I am not so great at small talk and I am not really sure what to say.
 What I am good at?
 I connect pretty well one to one.
 I am good with detail and I can make a killer list.
 So the question is, how can I use my skills to help me?
 More important, what are your skills and how can you use them to help you!!

-Find out what companies will be at the job fair: Now you can prep cover letters for each of the employers you specifically want to work for.
+Find out what companies will be at the job fair: Then prep a cover letter for each of the employers you specifically want to work for.
 Do you know how many other candidates have prepped personalized letters?
 Almost none.

 Practice your small talk: Read the newspaper or research the internet before the event.
 Know who won the big game the night before.
 Know about festivals in the city last weekend.
 Know how the company or practice is doing.
 Prep for the small talk and practice some talking points.